alasdairforsythe/tokenmonster/README.md

 | stackexchange_sample.txt | 71,940,138  |
 |                          | **577,070,031** |

-The following programming and markup languages are represented in both "english" and "code" vocabularies:
+The following programming and markup languages are represented in both "englishcode" and "code" vocabularies:
 1. Assembly
 2. Batchfile
 3. C